Welcome to our National Team TnT Great Strides walk page! Thank you for stopping by!

 That year, I formed my first Great Strides team, Carin' For Taryn, and with the help of one of my best friends and fellow CF mom, Stephanie Davis (Team FaithFULL), we chaired our first Great Strides Walk.
 Over 25 teams and 500 walkers showed up that day to walk for a cure!
 In 2010, my daughter Taya was born... and diagnosed with CF. So our team name Carin' For Taryn changed and became Team TnT (for Taryn and Taya) and we became a National Team with the help of hundreds of friends and family all across the nation, who have set up Team TnT walk teams in St. Louis, Chicago, Redding, Tahoe, and Sacramento!
 Collectively, we are helping to KABOOM Cystic fibrosis for good!

-This year will be our THIRTEENTH year participating in Great Strides, and ten of those years have been spent serving as our Sacramento Chairperson on the planning committee... something that I'll always be so grateful to be a part of!
-During the past twelve years, our collective efforts for the Sacramento Great Strides Walk have helped raise over $2 MILLION dollars towards researching a cure for CF!
-The money has helped create breakthrough medications, like Kalydeco, Orkambi, and the newest "miracle" drug-- Symdeko!
+This year will be our FIFTEENTH year participating in Great Strides, and each of those years have been spent serving as either our Sacramento Chairperson of the event or on the planning committee... something that I'll always be so grateful to be a part of!
+During the past fifteen years, our collective efforts for the Sacramento Great Strides Walk have helped raise over $2.5 MILLION dollars towards researching a cure for CF!
+The money has helped create breakthrough medications, like Kalydeco, Orkambi, Symdeko, and the newest "miracle" drug-- Trikafta!
 Additionally, we're the closest we've ever been to a cure, and are anticipating some major milestone medications this year and next year!
 It's an exciting time to be a part of this, and your donations are making it all happen!
 We hope you can join us in making history as we soon help make CF stand for Cure Found!

-We'll be walking on Saturday, May 2nd, and would love to have you join our Team TnT at Crocker Park!
+We'll be walking on Saturday, May 14, and would love to have you join our Team TnT!
 You can sign up as a walker, or as a virtual walker, and help us fundraise towards our team goal!
 We appreciate all of your love and support and thank you for all you do for Taryn, Taya, and the 75,000 others fighting this CF fight each day!

 FOR YOUR SAFETY AND THE SAFETY OF OTHERS: